stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 :::

 ::: warning
-If we don't check if person exists and call `Update` no row will be updated.
+If we don't check if person exists and call `Update`, on non existing document, no row will be updated.
-`SaveChanges()` will not throw exception it's a simple `SQL UPDATE` call in the background.
+`SaveChanges()` will not throw exception it's a simple `SQL` `UPDATE` call in the background.
 :::

 ### Upsert

-For upsert we are going call `Upsert` method and always return `200`.
+For upsert we are going to call `Upsert` method and always return `200`.

 Replace `Upsert` method with following: